Trauma Test (PC-PTSD-5)

 Have you ever experienced this kind of event?

-In the past month, have you:
+If yes, in the past month have you:

 PTSD Symptom Clusters (DSM-5-TR)